Dipartimento di Lettere e Filosofia

 In this concluding session, participants will actively share their experiences of using AI in academic writing, drawing on the insights and practices developed throughout the course.
 The session will also provide an opportunity to synthesize key themes from the previous sessions (prompting, post-editing, ethics, and tool use), and offer a chance for collective reflection and feedback on future applications and professional development in AI-assisted academic writing.

-Speakers: Andrea Binelli, Dominic Stewart
+Andrea Binelli, Dominic Stewart - Università di Trento

 Sketch Engine and AI: putting theory into practice